YonaskT/Automobile/README.md

 # Automobile

-The project analyzes data scraped from one of Europe's most popular autombile valuation site [Autouncle](https://www.autouncle.se/) and build an ML model that can predict automobile prices based on a number of features.
+This project analyzes data collected from [Autouncle](https://www.autouncle.se/) , one of Europe's leading platforms for used car listings.
+The goal is to develop a machine learning model capable of predicting used car prices based on various features.
+This model helps identify undervalued or overvalued vehicles, providing valuable insights into the Swedish automobile market.

-The data used in the project is collected by webscraping [Autouncle](https://www.autouncle.se/).
+The dataset used in the project was collected by webscraping [Autouncle](https://www.autouncle.se/).